uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 - Can delete studies.
 - Can modify metadata of studies.
 - Can list and search across all studies.
-- Can view list of researcher IDs.
+- Can view the list of researchers.
-- Can view list of parent IDs.
+- Can view the list of parents.
-- Can view list of child IDs.
+- Can view the list of children.
-- Can view list of child IDs for a parent.
+- Can view the list of children for a parent.
-- Can view list of studies for a child.
+- Can view the list of studies for a child.
-- Can view list of studies for a researcher.
+- Can view the list of studies for a researcher.
-- Can view list of children, parents, researchers involved in a study.
+- Can view the list of children, parents, researchers involved in a study.
 - Can *revoke* consent to a given study for a child.
 - Can add and remove access to a given study for a researcher.